 Avoid losses due to occurrance of storage disorders such as rot or superficial scald in a non-chemical way.
 Use our OptiShelf service to simulate shelf life duration in the expected coldchain.

-Due to decreaing respiratory heat production, our technology reduces energy consumption by 20% at conventional temperature.
-Our technology enables storage at 3°C higher temperature than usual, resulting in 30% energy reduction.
+Due to decreaing respiratory heat production, our technology reduces energy consumption by 10% at conventional temperature.

 Safeguard your facility with the most accurate and reliable gas analysis system on the market.
 Manage your storage facility using Optiflux Storage Insights.